PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 "I love PySimpleGUI!
 I've been teaching it in my Python classes instead of Tkinter."

+"I wish PySimpleGUI was available for every friggin programming language"

 ### START HERE - User Manual with Table of Contents